yikeberhub/yike-cyber/README.md

 - 👀 I’m interested in web development, mobile app development, software engineering methodologies, and UX/UI design.

-- 🌱 I’m currently learning about modern web development frameworks like React.js, as well as mastering backend technologies such as Node.js and Django.
+- 🌱 I’m currently learning about modern web development frameworks like React.js, as well as mastering backend technologies such as Django.
 Additionally, I'm diving into mobile app development using platforms like Flutter.

 - 💞️ I’m looking to collaborate on web and mobile app development projects that focus on enhancing user experience, optimizing performance, and ensuring robust security measures.